agenticaiau/roo-custom-agents-rules-generator/docs/agile-readme.md

 ## Using the Workflow

-The best way post 0.47.x+ of cursor is to use the rules based approach, with either manual, agent selection or always on rules.
+The best way post 0.47.x+ of roo is to use the rules based approach, with either manual, agent selection or always on rules.
 I prefer manual selection type rule for the workflows, so that they will not be in a context if I do not need it (explanation to follow).

 If I am starting a brand new project (with our without an existing code template) I have a few options:

 - Use an external tool to generate the PRD (Such as ChatGPT Canvas or o3 mini Web UI or Google AI Studio)
-- Use the workflow and agent in cursor to generate the PRD (This comes down to personal preference and consideration of token burn within cursor)
+- Use the workflow and agent in roo to generate the PRD (This comes down to personal preference and consideration of token burn within roo)

-If I am doing this in cursor, I will start a new Agent chat with Claude 3.7 Thinking (or choose a different model if concerned about credit burn) and type something like:
+If I am doing this in roo, I will start a new Agent chat with Claude 3.7 Thinking (or choose a different model if concerned about credit burn) and type something like:

 `Lets follow the @workflow-agile-manual to create a PRD for a new project I want to create that will do XYZ, have the following features etc etc. Lets focus on just the MVP feature first will be to deliver X minimally, but lets also plan to have some epics for fast follows or future enhancements such as A B and C.`